 Oregon operates its own exchange (insurance marketplace), OregonHealthcare.gov but uses the federal enrollment platform, HealthCare.gov.
 Residents have the option to enroll through private exchanges such as TrueCoverage.
 Oregon has expanded Medicaid and allows Short Term Plans but for a maximum plan duration of three months including renewals.
 There must be at least a 60-day gap between the termination of one plan and the commencement of another.

 Oregon is one of the 17 states defending the ACA against the Texas-led effort to strike it down, currently before the courts.
 The outcome will not affect your health insurance plans for 2021.

 Did You Know?

-Of the many theories surrounding the name, one is that it derives from the French-Canadian word “ouragan”, which means “storm” or “hurricane”, possibly describing a very windy part of the state or the Colombia River (“the river of storms”); the Beaver State became the 33rd state in 1859.
+There are many theories surrounding the origin of the name Oregon.
+One is that it derives from the French-Canadian word “ouragan”, which means “storm” or “hurricane”.
+Possibly it describes a very windy part of the state or the Colombia River (“the river of storms”).
+The Beaver State became the 33rd state in 1859.

-Formed within a collapsed volcano, Oregon’s Crater Lake is the deepest lake in the United States, whilst Hell’s Canyon (at a maximum 8,000ft deep) is the deepest gorge in North America.
-The world’s smallest park, at a total of 452 inches, is in Portland and is said to be “the largest leprechaun colony west of Ireland”.
+Fun fact, Oregon’s Crater Lake is formed within a collapsed volcano.
+It is the deepest lake in the United States, and Hells Canyon (at a maximum 8,000ft deep) is the deepest gorge in North America.
+The world’s smallest park is in Portland and at a total of 452 inches, is said to be “the largest leprechaun colony west of Ireland”.